abstratt/kirra/kirra_qooxdoo/readme.md

-This is a generic mobile-styled HTML5/JavaScript client for any Kirr- compliant applivccations.
+This is a generic mobile-styled HTML5/JavaScript client for any Kirra-compliant applications.

-ea

 In order to work on this project, you need to: